 A dealer may sell quickly but still hesitate to reorder if the margin is weak, if customers ask too many questions or if delivery support is not stable.
 That is why the importer should record reorder intention, not only sales volume.
 A clean report should show which dealers want more, which dealers want a different model and which dealers need more time.

-Separate Fast Models from Hero Models
+Separate Movement-Led Models from Brand-Positioning Models

 When reporting to the factory, the buyer should explain whether the market wants lower-cost movement, better appearance, larger capacity, stronger packing or a more premium configuration.
 This makes the next order more accurate.